Baráthely, fortified church

 The Saxons were first mentioned there in 1283 when the church was devoted to Saint Mary Magdolna and it was built on a hill they called „Maons Mariae”.
 The church was rebuilt in the 15th century when they curved two pillar heads, one of them was a cat’s head while the other was a woman.
 The sanctuary was built in the late Gothic style.
 The murals of the northern wall have been revealed, we can see the three kings visiting Jesus Christ in Bethlehem and there is a number painted on a ribbon where we can read „1481”.
 The other parts of the fresco tell us a chronicle in the late 16th-century style, it displays events from the birth of Adam and Eve till the escape of Voivode Radu V who fled to Transylvania.

 The altar was made in the first part of the 16th century.
 The bell tower is from the middle of the 15th century just like the main gate under it.
-The gaps on it were walled in the age of the Ottoman threat for the purpose of fortification.
+The gaps on it were walled in the age of the Ottoman threat for fortification.

 Here is a short video about it: https://www.youtube.com/watch?v=EchvEIclavc